Ch0live/Ch0live.github.io/blog-posts/markdown-notes.md

 ## Other notes
 - The presentation could have gifs of each tool used in Atom with the rendered Markdown on the RHS
+- Should do an external question submission page, show at beginning of the talk and when revealing the presentation was itself a Markdown file, switch to it and answer questions (a bit more subtle than messages in the teams chat)

 ## Sources & saved links
 - [Intro overview](https://document360.com/blog/introductory-guide-to-markdown-for-documentation-writers/#:~:text=Some%20of%20the%20many%20uses,and%20StackExchange%2C%20among%20many%20others.)